RISE AGAINST DOMESTIC VIOLENCE SA

 • Recruit for external causes

-• Redirect clients to unauthorized platforms
+• Redirect clients to unauthorised platforms

 • Discuss confidential cases outside the appropriate team